-What are the symptoms of deep vein thrombosis (DVT)?
+What are the signs and symptoms of superficial thrombophlebitis?

 Blood clots in the superficial vein system most often occur due to trauma to the vein which causes a small blood clot to form.
-Inflammation of the vein and surrounding skin causes the symptoms of any other type of inflammation including:
+Inflammation of the vein and surrounding skin causes the symptoms similar to any other type of inflammation including

 Often the affected vein can be palpated (felt) as a firm, thickened cord.
 There may be inflammation that follows the course of part of the vein.

 Although there is inflammation, there is no infection.